Taking part in research

 The following animation explains a little about what clinical research is and encourages you to ask about involvement.

-- The NIHR Brain Injury Healthcare Technology Co-operative (HTC) has developed a volunteer register for patients, carers and other interested persons to assist in the development and advance of healthcare technologies.
+- The NIHR Brain Injury MedTech Co-operative: has developed a volunteer register for patients, carers and other interested persons to assist in the development and advance of healthcare technologies.

 - The NIHR BioResource Cambridge Centre: A panel of around 17,000 volunteers, both with and without health conditions, who are willing to be approached to participate in research studies investigating the links between genes, the environment, health and disease.